mozilla-ai/lumigator/README.md

 > Lumigator requires an SQL database to hold metadata for datasets and jobs.
 The local deployment
 > uses SQLite for this purpose.

+> [!WARNING]
+> By default, Lumigator uses a local bucket named "lumigator-storage", created in minio.
+> Important: we don't host or manage any public bucket with this name.

 To start Lumigator locally, follow these steps:

 1. Clone the Lumigator repository: